jinq0123/hotfix/README.md

 Why not protect the global variables
 -------------------------------------
-We can protect the glocal variables on loading.
+We can protect the global variables on loading in some ways, but there are other problems.

 * [1] uses a read only `ENV` to load.
 ```lua